Aberdeen North (Scottish Parliament constituency): Electoral region

 Between 1999 and 2011, the North East Scotland electoral region consisted of Aberdeen Central, Aberdeen North, Aberdeen South, Angus, Banff and Buchan, Dundee East, Dundee West, Gordon, and West Aberdeenshire and Kincardine.
 The region covered the Aberdeenshire council area, the Aberdeen City council area, the Dundee City council area, part of the Angus council area, a small part of the Moray council area, and a small part of the Perth and Kinross council area.

 Constituency boundaries

-The Aberdeen North constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, the boundaries of the Westminster (House of Commons) constituency were subject to major alterations.
+The Aberdeen North constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing Aberdeen North (UK Parliament constituency).
+Ahead of the 2005 United Kingdom general election the boundaries of the House of Commons of the United Kingdom constituency were subject to major alterations.